freem/colortest-vt03/README.md

 This program was developed using emulators as the testing platform.
 It may or may not work on real hardware.
 I don't have any to test with.

-As for the three ROM files...
+As for the four ROM files...

 "`colortest-vt03_waixing.nes`" was the first version developed.
 It abuses a "feature" of NES 2.0 Mapper 256.
 If you look closely, you'll